 This is what most people think of when they think SEO.
 Whereas site architecture focuses on the usability of your site, content optimization deals with the relevance of your site to the searcher.
 How relevant is your page content to the keyword query of your visitor?

 While keyword optimization can be an important part of site architecture (ie, for naming files and organization), much of your keyword research will take shape in the content optimization section of SEO.
-It’s the meat of the campaign and comprises the (mostly) visible content on the page.
-Making your site more relevant to searchers through Content Optimization can be done in the following ways:
+It’s the meat of the campaign and comprises the (mostly) visible content on the page and allows your site to rank for more relevant keywords.
+The following are ways to optimize your quality content for organic search:

 - Meta Tags – This is SEO 101, but optimizing your Title and Description meta tags is one of the most basic things you can do to optimize your website.
 While meta tag optimization alone won’t rocket you above your competitors in the search engine rankings, it’s an important step in the overall process.